Position: Health Economist (Postdoc Position)

 The German Cancer Research Center is the largest biomedical research institution in Germany.
 With approximately 3,000 employees, we operate an extensive scientific program in the field of cancer research.

-Under the direction of the Head of the Division of Health Economics at the DKFZ, the health economist will be contributing to two distinct work streams.
-The first involves acting as a key liaison with the Division’s growing network of clinician scientists and policy makers on a project-by-project basis.
-Responsibilities include management and execution of health economic evaluation projects, including scoping materials, protocols, analysis plans, data collection forms, analyses, presentations, reports, and publications; assisting in identification and use of data and literature sources for model estimation; conducting rigorous internal review of assumptions, parameters, functions, and operations to ensure model robustness.
-The role will include the design, specification, and conduct of state-of-the-art cost effectiveness analyses (CEAs).
-The health economist will also lead, on a project-by-project basis, the development and specification of budget impact models.
+Under the direction of the Head of the Division of Health Economics at the DKFZ, the health economist will be expected to contribute to two distinct work streams.
+The first work stream involves acting as a key liaison with the Division’s growing network of clinician scientists and policy makers on a project-by-project basis.
+The role will include designing, specifying, and conducting of state-of-the-art cost effectiveness analyses (CEAs), as well as the development and specification of advanced budget impact models.

-- To contribute to and write grant applications to fund economic evaluation of health interventions
+Additional tasks include contributing to and writing grant applications to fund economic evaluation of health interventions and related projects.

-- The successful candidate has a degree in health economics, economics, decision science, statistics, mathematics, epidemiology, health services research or other relevant scientific disciplines with strong quantitative trainings (ideally PhD level).
+- The successful candidate will have a recent or expected degree in health economics, economics, decision science, statistics, mathematics, epidemiology, health services research, or other relevant scientific disciplines with strong quantitative trainings (ideally PhD level).

-- The candidate should have experience in using decision analysis software (e.g., TreeAge, advanced Excel), knowledge of other general programming languages useful in decision analysis (e.g., STATA, R, SAS in software knowledge) would be helpful.
+- The candidate should have experience in using decision analysis software (e.g., TreeAge, advanced Excel), knowledge of other general programming languages (e.g., STATA, R, SAS in software knowledge) would be helpful.

 - The candidate should also have excellent verbal and written communication skills in English and German.